 Walnuts are a good source of essential fatty acids containing both omega-3 and omega-6 to help reduce wrinkles and maintain healthy skin.

-How to Get Rid of Smile Lines?
+4 Known Ways To Get Rid of Smile Lines

 Besides incorporating a healthy diet and good water intake in your lifestyle in order to support and maintain collagen production and reduce the appearance of fine lines and wrinkles, here are some other ways to consider: